firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 ```

 But this is ridiculous.
 It adds a private method on `User` that is calling god know what.
-I don't like the 'Fat models' concept.
+I don't like the 'Thin Controllers, Fat Models' concept.
 As a one-man operation I build and
 support, and I don't have man-power to deal with 10 feet long models.
 My motto
+is:

-is: Thin everything!
+> Thin Everythin'!

 I build service objects in a simple way.
 One public method `call` with occasional
 parameters passed from controller (i.e. variables).
 Let's extract the query to a